petrjanda/node-cqrs/examples/bank/readme.md

 }
 ```

-Accounts are grouped as into object, to allow simple lookup by number.
+Accounts are grouped into object, to allow simple lookup by number.
 Any different
 data structure can be used.